Article published 07/01/19

-This time of year all of us look forward to vacations, visits to the beach, and just lolling about enjoying the warmth of summer.
-Then there is work, and here at the University of Iowa many jobs require working in environments that are hot.
+This time of year many of us look forward to vacations, visits to the beach, and just lolling about enjoying the warmth of summer.
+Then there is work, and here at the University of Iowa, many jobs require working in environments that are hot.
 Hot environments may be encountered when working outside on summer days, in confined spaces, or in areas with radiant heat sources.

 Every year in the US, thousands of workers become sick from occupational heat exposure; in 2016, seven died.
 These illnesses and deaths are preventable.

 To avoid heat stress follow these steps:

-- Pace the work, taking adequate rest periods (in shade or cooler environment).
+- Pace the work, taking adequate rest periods (in shade or in a cooler environment).